-As announced on 14 June 2019, the Company received binding commitments for a capital raising of \$1,700,000.
-Included in this amount was applications for shares from Directors of the Company amounting to \$200,000.
-Given the Directors are required to seek shareholder approval for the issue of any shares to them or their nominees, the Directors elected to loan the Company their applications funds through a non-interest bearing loan.
-In the event that non associated shareholders do not approve the issue of shares to Directors, the loans will become repayable.
+As announced on 14 June 2019, the company received binding commitments for a capital raising of \$1,700,000.
+Included in this amount were applications for shares from directors of the company amounting to \$200,000.
+The directors were required to seek shareholder approval for the issue of any shares to them or their nominees.
+The directors elected to loan the company their applications funds through a non-interest bearing loan.
+Shareholder approval was granted at the company's 2019 Annual General Meeting (AGM) and the loans were settled through the issue of 5,000,000 fully paid ordinary shares on 12 December 2019.